Tourmaline: Nedforum (conclusion)

 Associate Leonhardt, you have an appointment at the Hiring Center, tomorrow morning, 13 April, 9.30 am.
 Your employment at the Public Controls Office is terminated.
 Your new assignment begins Monday afternoon at the High Court Building, in the Archival Room.
 You have one hour, from today, 12 April, 4.22 pm, in which to report arrived at your home or face corrective instruction.

 He would, though.
 Run across Jocelyn…?
 In some unexpected way, but one calibrated, bit by bit.
 Not to the assassin at all unexpected, for every breath now was mission.
 Sulya had been a plant, to test his resolve.
 Laying traps.
-His assignment in actuality to think of all things that could be weapons, all ways of killing that were on one’s person or at hand in a room.
-Innocent articles to port indoors in pieces, and assemble…bit by bit.
+His assignment in actuality, to think of all things that could be weapons, all ways of killing that were on one’s person or at hand in a room.
+Innocent articles to port indoors, to place or assemble…

 (2020, Stephanie Foster)